January/February: winter high season

 This is the time for outdoor activities: hiking, biking, paragliding and other sports, enjoying the views from the peaks.
 It's a perfect time for hiking in high terrain.
 By mid July, these trails should be clear of snow.
 Summer has traditionally been popular among tourists in Switzerland, just like winter.

-Start exploring: go to the highest peaks in the Bernese Oberland, Graubünden and Valais.
+The highest peaks in the Bernese Oberland, Graubünden and Valais are very attractive in summer.

 September: late summer and perfect for outdoor activities